sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-incoming-sms.md

 ## Prerequisites

-Before starting, please make sure that:
+Before starting, make sure that:

  - You have [created your Sinch account].(https://www.sinch.com/sign-up/)
  - The right version of the JDK is installed on your computer.